Luminar 3 Review

-It took me a long, long time to see its appeal, but I’m now a fan of it and use at least some element of it fairly frequently in my landscape work.
+It took me a long time to see its appeal, but I’m now a fan of it and use at least some element of it fairly frequently in my landscape work.

 Dodge and Burn

-There are a million and one ways to dodge and burn in Photoshop, but none of them are as quick and easy as Luminar’s Dodge and Burn tool.
+There are a million and one ways to dodge and burn in Photoshop, but none of them are as quick and easy as Luminar’s excellent Dodge and Burn tool.